 What Is Ambien – Is Ambien An Opioid?

 Ambien is a hypnotic prescription medication that is typically only prescribed for short periods of time.
 In fact, many physicians do not recommend taking this drug for more than two weeks at a time.
 This medication is neither an opioid nor a benzodiazepine, but it does share similar effects.

 Zolpidem works by affecting the chemicals in the brain that are responsible for relaxation.
 Because people who have trouble sleeping often cannot calm themselves, Ambien helps to relax the mind and body so a person can fall asleep.

-People who abuse or are addicted to Ambien may display a number of signs that are noticeable to others.
+People who use or are addicted to Ambien may display a number of signs that are noticeable to others.
 Sometimes these signs are only noticeable after an individual has been abusing the drug for several weeks or months.
-The more severe the abuse, the more obvious the signs will likely be.
+The more severe the use, the more obvious the signs will likely be.